 top of page

 For more than 100 years, Ely has actively participated in artistic life.
-Musicals and plays.
-The city band.
-Concerts and community performances.
-Alongside performance, there has also been a deep commitment to the study and practice of the arts, with roots stretching back into the late 1800s.
+This includes musicals, plays, city bands, concerts, and community performances.
+Alongside performance, there has been a deep commitment to the study and practice of the arts, with roots stretching back into the late 1800s.

 This belief in the power of art, and in what it can do for a community, has been passed from generation to generation.

 Here in rural Minnesota, art does not arrive the way it often does in urban centers.
 It does not appear fully formed.
-It is shaped piece by piece, by the place, the pace, and the people who show up again and again.
+Instead, it is shaped piece by piece, by the place, the pace, and the people who show up again and again.

 National research increasingly recognizes that art in rural communities functions differently than it does in urban centers.
 It is shaped by local priorities, relationships, and long-term presence rather than scale or novelty.¹